 Criterion 1.2 Materials provide opportunities for rich and rigorous evidence-based discussions and writing about texts to build strong literacy skills.
-Indicator 1h Materials support students' listening and speaking about what they are reading and researching (including presentation opportunities) with relevant follow-up questions and evidence.
+Indicator 1h Materials support students' listening and speaking about what they are reading (or read-aloud) and researching (shared projects) with relevant follow-up questions and supports.